| Preface:

 |

-good photographic opportunities.
+very good photographic opportunities.
 Allow approximately

 3 hours for this drive and often closed int he wet season.